openSUSE/obsgit/README.md

 and or the project, and will replace the one that is stored in the local git repository.
-Sometimes we do not want to replace the local metadata, and for that, we can use the `--skip-all-project-meta` and `--skip-all-package-meta` parameters, or `--skip-project-meta` is we want only to skip the update for the `_meta` metadata.
+Sometimes we do not want to replace the local metadata, and for that, we can use the `--skip-all-project-meta` and `--skip-all-package-meta` parameters, or `--skip-project-meta` if we want only to skip the update for the `_meta` metadata.
 For example:

 ```bash